See our video about order processing:

-You can also print a batch of orders by checking them and clicking Mass Update → Print Selected:
+You can also print a batch of orders by ticking them and clicking Mass Update → Print Selected:

 You can use Google Analytics, data from a CSV file, or tools in Ecwid’s App Market to create sales reports based orders from your Ecwid store.

-To create a sales report, analyzing your orders, or just send the list to your employees, you can export order information to a spreadsheet.
+To create a sales report, analysing your orders, or just send the list to your employees, you can export order information to a spreadsheet.
 It just takes a few steps.

 - Go to Ecwid Control Panel → My Sales → Orders.